Cheap hire purchase

 As with PCP, you'll need to choose a mileage allowance (for example, 8,000 miles a year) and you're responsible for the car's upkeep.
 At the end of the agreement, you simply return the vehicle (though you could be charged if you've exceeded the mileage or damaged it).
 See our Cheap car leasing guide for full help.

-If you think hire purchase (HP) is right for you, here are the need-to-knows to understand before you opt for a new agreement.
+If you think a Hire Purchase (HP) agreement is right for you, here are the need-to-knows to understand before you opt for one.

 • You don't need to pay for the whole car on the card.
 Just put some of the deposit, even as little as 1p, on a credit card, and you get powerful extra protection if something goes wrong down the line.
 This is because you're then covered by Section 75 laws.